rubocop/rubocop/CONTRIBUTING.md

 * Open a [pull request][4] that relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.

+### Creating changelog entries

+Changelog entries are just files under the `changelog/` folder that will be merged into `CHANGELOG.md` at release time.
+You can create new changelog entries like this:

+  $ bundle exec rake changelog:new
+  $ bundle exec rake changelog:fix
+  $ bundle exec rake changelog:change

+Those commands correspond to "new feature", "bug-fix" and "changed" entries in the changelog.

+Of course, you can also create the changelog entries files manually as well.
+Just make sure they are properly named.

 ### Changelog entry format

 Here are a few examples: